 The TTN can be mounted inside an office and which, because of the lower range, will be suitable for smaller farms, smaller research sites, or installations.
 Note that this unit could also be fitted with an external antenna and suitable length cable, to allow the antenna to be mounted higher and hence give increased range.

-HUBS which use LoRa WAN Class A mode simply wake up at a nominated rate and transmit their data.
+NODES which use LoRa WAN Class A mode simply wake up at a nominated rate and transmit their data.
 Ways to avoid collisions (whereby 2 or more devices transmit at the same time) are left to the hardware designers.

-In the case of the HUB-12 and HUB-L1 supported by Edaphic Scientific, each node can be programmed with a different Wait Time – think of this as equivalent to the GPRSCONNALIGN on an Adcon system.
+In the case of the NODE-12 and NODE-L1 supported by Edaphic Scientific, each node can be programmed with a different Wait Time – think of this as equivalent to the GPRSCONNALIGN on an Adcon system.
 All you have to do when building a large network is to offset the time for each new device as you add it.
 If a server needs to send data back to the Node (for instance to make a configuration change) devices will listen at the end of their transmission for a message back from the Gateway.
 If one comes, they stay awake and download the incoming message (which could be a configuration change or firmware update or a command to turn on an output).

-LoRa Class B by comparison allocates a time slot for each device – formalising the time slot approach we are using with the HUB-12 and HUB-L1.
+LoRa Class B by comparison allocates a time slot for each device – formalising the time slot approach we are using with the NODE-12 and NODE-L1.
 For this strategy to work properly, the time in the system needs to be accurately maintained.
 To support this, the new version of the GATEWAY (see above) adds a GPS receiver: as satellite navigation systems need an accurate time reference to work, the same technology can be exploited to create a time reference for LoRa WAN.
 We can expect that over time LoRa WAN Class B mode will become the norm for networks requiring reliable data transmission and hence become the norm in our areas of activity.